VirtoCommerce/vc-module-customer-export-import/docs/Index.md

 1. The user opens root of Customer management module > click import
 2. Upload file >
-3. The system shows progress in the Upload CSV blade
+3. The system shows Uploaded CSV file
 4. The user opens uploaded file to preview > Click Import
 5. The system shows a popup with text: "NUM contacts will be imported"
-6. The system finds contacts and organization in the system by Internal Id or Outer Id and updates them
+6. The system finds contacts and organization in the system by Id or Outer Id and updates them

 ## Import Organizations